 Yes, you will receive a reading list when we confirm your place on the course.
 Reading the books is an important part of the course and will help you get a fuller understanding of the subject.

-You may already have some of the books or may want to buy them, but your initial deposit will include the cost of membership of the APDT,UK Students’ library until the end of November 2018 (for the April/August courses) or end of February 2018 (for the May and October courses), where they will be available to borrow.
+You may already have some of the books or may want to buy them, but your initial deposit will include the cost of membership of the APDT Students’ library until the end of November 2020 (for the April/August courses) or end of February (for the May and October courses), where they will be available to borrow.
 (All the books are in the library, but obviously the same book will not be available to everyone at the same time!)

 Will there be homework?

-Sorry, but we feel that homework is very important.
+We feel that homework is very important.
 It is a good way to check that you have understood the subject based on information received on the course and reading/research on the subject.
 Although some of our students don’t like the idea of homework, they all agree (having completed it) that it is very useful and helps them to understand the subject better.
-Honest J
+Honest.

 Is there an exam at the end of the course?